berrywhj/berrywhj.github.io/docs/_posts/2023-11-26-935-Knight-Dialer.markdown

 ---
 layout: post
-title:  "Whether is a sorting algorithm stable"
+title:  "935 Knight Dialer"
 date:   2023-11-26 11:52:03 -0600
 categories: algorithms
 ---

-Link to the problem: https://leetcode.com/problems/knight-dialer/
+Link to the problem: [LeetCode 935 Knight Dialer](https://leetcode.com/problems/knight-dialer/)

 My intuitive way of solving this problem is to use `backtrack` to calculate all possible phone number combinations.
 And with the help of the `set`, we can `avoid repetitiveness`.
 However, both the `scale` of n which is larger than 1 and smaller than 5000 and the description that the return value might be very large so we need to return the answer `modulo` 10^9 + 7 are suggesting that the usage of backtrack is going to cause `time limit exceed`.